pulc/pulc.github.io/_posts/2020-07-26-memes-philosophy-harambe.md

 As a (non-proud) 9gagger, I will briefly explain the 9gag community aspect. *(side note: I grew up with 9gag just like many other millennials and nerds around my age.
 I am aware of the slot-machine like mechanism damaging my brain that is desperately looking for stimulants, consuming funny cat videos instead of Camus' Myth of Sisyphus)* The rules of 9gag are, for instance, posting a potato picture after a long post, no use of emojis nor Comic Sans.
 If you post a photo, put a banana for scale.
 Knowing the rules creates a bond among the members of the community, just like knowing the rules of football connects football fans.

 If I write "Harambe died for our sins" or post a Harambe-related picture, the 9gag community members (or anyone acquainted with the message) would understand it and possibly giggle a bit.
 It is in human nature to show that one understands what the author meant.
-Just like in the screenshot taken from my Instagram account, people comment "F" or sad emojis, demonstrating their belonging to the community.
+Just like in the screenshot taken from my Instagram account, people [comment "F"](https://www.quora.com/What-does-it-mean-when-someone-comments-F#:~:text=%E2%80%9CWhat%20does%20it%20mean%20when,the%20discussion%20of%20that%20thread.) or sad emojis, demonstrating their belonging to the community.
 Humans are social beings and they [need to belong](http://psychology.iresearchnet.com/social-psychology/interpersonal-relationships/need-to-belong/#:~:text=The%20need%20to%20belong%20refers,minimum%20quantity%20of%20enduring%20relationships.)
 That is the key factor of memes (and jokes in general I guess).

 ![Harambe on Instagram](/assets/img/articles/harambe/Harambe_Instagram.JPG "My Instagram Post Staring Harambe")

 In the world of football fans, they can connect over shared knowledge about football (duh).
 I copied a joke from [inews.co.uk](inews.co.uk): "Three hours of football and the goalkeeper is still England’s top scorer."
-I would think it evokes the same amount of giggle among English football fans as *" Harambe died for our sins"* among meme fans.
+I would think it evokes the same amount of giggle among English football fans as *" Harambe died for our sins"* among meme fans and it's incomprehensible without context.

 A further aspect connected to it is the feeling of exclusivity.
-I would assume that a good knowledge of memes is perceived positive (not sure though).
+I would assume that a good knowledge of memes is perceived positive (not sure though, depends on the social environment).
 Therefore, posting something that the others (normies) don't know about makes the authors feel good.

 In case you own your nerdiness, it is also a good starter for a conversation.
 It is not a difficult concept to grasp as sharing knowledge makes for a good community.
 Communities like 9gag are an internet equivalent of "real-life" communities.